hide-org/hide-mcp/README.md

 ## Components

-### Resources

-The server implements a simple note storage system with:
-- Custom note:// URI scheme for accessing individual notes
-- Each note resource has a name, description and text/plain mimetype

-### Prompts

-The server provides a single prompt:
-- summarize-notes: Creates summaries of all stored notes
-  - Optional "style" argument to control detail level (brief/detailed)
-  - Generates prompt combining all current notes with style preference

 ### Tools

-The server implements one tool:
+The server implements several tools for interacting with Hide projects:

+- list_tasks: Lists available tasks in the project
+  - Takes no arguments
+  - Returns list of tasks with their aliases and commands

+- run_task: Executes a task in the project
+  - Takes either "command" or "alias" as required string argument
+  - Optional "timeout" integer argument in seconds
+  - Returns task execution results including exit code, stdout and stderr

-- add-note: Adds a new note to the server
+- create_file: Creates a new file in the project
+  - Takes "path" and "content" as required string arguments
+  - Returns details of created file

+- insert_lines: Inserts lines at a specific position in a file
+  - Takes "path", "start_line" (1-indexed), and "content" as required arguments
+  - Returns details of updated file

+- replace_lines: Replaces lines between start and end positions in a file
+  - Takes "path", "start_line", "end_line" (1-indexed), and "content" as required arguments
+  - Returns details of updated file

+- append_lines: Appends lines to end of a file
-  - Takes "name" and "content" as required string arguments
+  - Takes "path" and "content" as required string arguments
-  - Updates server state and notifies clients of resource changes

-## Configuration

-[TODO: Add configuration details specific to your implementation]
+  - Returns details of updated file

+- get_file: Reads contents of a file
+  - Takes "path" as required string argument
+  - Returns file contents

+- delete_file: Removes a file from the project
+  - Takes "path" as required string argument
+  - Returns deletion status

+- list_files: Lists all files in the project
+  - Takes no arguments
+  - Returns tree view of project files

 ## Quickstart